Gwen wants to be the acclaimed reporter her father is. Has she got what it takes?

-A foreign correspondent for the Los Angeles Times, my dad Rupert Holbrooke had traveled many times to the Middle East on assignment.
-He has won several prizes including the prestigious 'Edward R. Murrow' award.
+A foreign correspondent for the Los Angeles Times, my dad Rupert Holbrooke, traveled many times to the Middle East.
+He won several prizes including the prestigious 'Edward R. Murrow' award.
 I longed to follow in his footsteps.
-I can not wait to get my journalism degree.
-Then I will have the credentials to start the path towards reporting something more important than a school paper editorial.
+I can't wait to get my journalism degree.
+Then I'll have credentials to start reporting something important not just a school paper editorial.

 As a young teenager, I took some chances to get a story for our high school newspaper.
 I was the 'roving' reporter each year and then Senior Editor.
 I loved everything about the profession; satisfaction of getting a story, following leads, interesting people, putting the puzzle pieces together and coming up with a story to share with others.

 Right now I am a “roving reporter” for the University of Southern California’s college paper.
 I am tenacious.

 Tonight, I am meeting my friend Casey at a bar in L.A.
 She and I are at the bottom of the food chain at the paper.
 We desperately want that elusive story no one else has captured.
 I carry my Christmas present from Dad, the newest cell phone with a great expensive camera that catches every detail.
 We are hungry, competitive and sometimes "foolish".
 We have even gone together into the rougher areas of L.A.
 All reporters want a gutsy story to thrill the reader, other reporters and the Editor.
 Plus it is a real star on your resume or grad school application.

 We didn't have any plans.
 There wasn't anything special going on right now, like serial killers on the loose.
 We are hanging out as friends and colleagues, trying to come up with a strategy to put us on top.
 Of course the national elections are coming up in November and this is the craziest, meanest election ever.

 Casey and I excel at multi-tasking; laptop for work/school, iPhone for calls, text, games or read a book.
 We talk face to face on Instagram with friends while we eat.
 We do it all while keeping an eye on streaming the news.